whtns/big_sur_app/docs/contributing.rst

 Easy
 ****

-The easiest way to contribute is to simply *use* MiCV as part of your own typical scRNA-seq analysis pipeline and report back to us via email or the issue tracker about:
+The easiest way to contribute is to simply *use* BigSuR as part of your own typical scRNA-seq analysis pipeline and report back to us via email or the issue tracker about:

 - What you like
 - What you don't like
 - What features you think would be nice to have
 - What you think are extraneous features

-This kind of feedback enables us to make better decisions about where to spend our (small) amount of extra time upgrading and refining MiCV to better suit the most users.
+This kind of feedback enables us to make better decisions about where to spend our (small) amount of extra time upgrading and refining BigSuR to better suit the most users.

-In a similar vein, **informative** bug reports are an excellent way to contribute, as they direct our attention to issues we didn't forsee in the design and testing phases of MiCV's development.
+In a similar vein, **informative** bug reports are an excellent way to contribute, as they direct our attention to issues we didn't forsee in the design and testing phases of BigSuR's development.
 Informative bug reports, in our eyes, have the following information:

 - A clear and specific title
 - Some environment details